Goris

 Goris is considered one of the most important historical and cultural sites of Armenia.
 It is often regarded as the cultural center of Syunik.
 Because of this, it is a favored tourist destination for both local and foreign travelers and has a large number of hotels and inns.

-Following the administrative reforms in 2016, the community of Goris was enlarged to include the surrounding villages of Akner, Bardzravan, Hartashen, Karahunj, Khndzoresk, Nerkin Khndzoresk, Shurnukh, Verishen, and Vorotan.

 Etymology

 Throughout its history, Goris has been known as Kores and Gorayk.
 However, there are several explanations for the origin of the name.
 It is supposed that the name Goris is derived from the Indo-European prelanguage words "gor" (rock), "es" (to be), i.e. Goris/Kores meaning a rocky place.
 There was a dwelling in the ancient times in the same area of the town.

 The name Goris had many variants including: Goristsa, Kores, Gores, Gorayk, Goru, and Geryusy.
+Kyores is the variant used by locals.

 History

 Ancient history and Middle Ages

 The area of Goris has been settled since the Stone Age.
 Goris is likely first mentioned by name in the Urartian period.
 King Rusa I of Urartu, who reigned between 735 and 713 BC, left a cuneiform inscription where Guria or Goriaya is mentioned as one of the 23 countries conquered by him, which some scholars connect with Goris.

 During the Middle Ages, the settlement was situated in the eastern part of the present Goris, on the left bank of Goris river.
-It was called Kores and coincided with one of the villages of Goru and Gorayk mentioned by Stephen Orbelian in his 13th-century work History of the Province of Syunik.
+It was called Kores and coincided with one of the villages of Goru and Gorayk mentioned by Stepanos Orbelian in his 13th-century work History of the Province of Syunik.

-Between the 12th and 15th centuries, Syunik along with the rest of the historic territories of Armenia suffered from the Seljuk, Mongol, Aq Qoyunlu and Kara Koyunlu invasions.
+Between the 12th and 15th centuries, Syunik along with the rest of the historic territories of Armenia suffered greatly from the Seljuk, Mongol, Aq Qoyunlu and Kara Koyunlu invasions.